 Roland Park Water Tower | Restoration

 The largest portion of the historic restoration was the exterior stone, brick, glazed terra cotta tile, tile roofing repairs, and repair of the exterior ledge of the belvedere and underside of the eave.
 Repointing of mortar, which was severely deteriorated, was one of the most useful preservation activities that was performed on the historic terracotta building.
 Ongoing and cyclical repointing extends the life of this material.
-The work also included removal of the existing metal shaft in the roof and replacement, stair repair and stabilization, removal of existing non-historic steel doors and providing new historic metal doors, window grates, enclosures, and finishes on the exterior of the water tower.
+The work also included removal of the existing metal shaft in the roof and replacement, stair repair and stabilization, removal of existing non historic steel doors and providing new historic metal doors, window grates, enclosures, and finishes on the exterior of the water tower.
 After completion the water tower returned to its use as neighborhood meeting place ad place for children to play.